HealthCatalyst/healthcareai-py/docs/training.md

 - Don't use `0` or `1` for the dependent variable when doing binary classification.
 Use `Y`/`N` instead.
 The `IIF` function in T-SQL is an easy way to convert your target variables.
 - Don't pull in test data in this step.
 In other words, we just pull in those rows where the target (predicted column) has a value already.
 - Feature engineering is always a good idea.
+There are a few notes in the [hints](hints.md) document.
 Check out our [blog](http://healthcare.ai/blog) for ideas.

 ## Step 1: Load training data